 Directed by: Gwendolyn Whiteside*

 Original score by: Austin Cook*

 George Bailey – the Everyman from small town Bedford Falls whose dreams of escape and adventure were stopped by family obligation and civic duty – has fallen onto desperate times.
 Only a miracle can save him from despair.
-Filled with original music and classic holiday carols, this warm tale “is the don’t-miss show this holiday season!”
+Filled with original music and classic holiday carols, this warm “holiday favorite makes the bell ring every time.”
 (Chicago Tribune)